• PAN Card for NRIs

 Savetaxs, Your Trusted Partner in the Repatriation of Funds

-Repatriation of funds is subject to tax implications, rules, and regulations set by the RBI and FEMA (Foreign Exchange Management Act), making the entire process overwhelming.
+Repatriation of funds is subject to tax implications, rules, and regulations set by the RBI and the Foreign Exchange Management Act (FEMA), making the entire process complex and overwhelming.
 One needs to have a solid understanding of Indian taxation laws and FEMA compliances to ensure that no penalties are incurred during the process and that all activities occur within regulatory compliance.

 For a seamless process, an NRI can hire a tax expert who can provide end-to-end assistance, from repatriation of funds to ensuring every step is done in compliance with taxation laws and FEMA regulations.
 This is when Savetaxs comes to rescue the NRI.
 We are a team of expert Chartered Accountants (CA) with over 30 years of experience in NRI taxation and repatriation of funds abroad.